girone/udacity-enron-fraud-project/report.md

   a) criterion="friedman_mse", max_depth=8, n_estimators=100, max_features=None, subsample=1.0, loss="deviance"

 The best solution has been found with `LinearSVC`.
 It has an accuracy of ~81% which means it assigns 81 out of 100 data points to the correct class.
 The precision is 35%, meaning that it out of all persons labelled as POI, 35% are actually POIs.
 The recall is 50%, which means that of all actual POIs the classifier labels every second correctly as POI.

+## Outlook

+I would have liked to add some text-based features extracted from the email data.
+My idea was that maybe POIs use a certain vocabulary more often than non-POIs.
+To create a feature which expresses this, my approach is to 1) extract for each person the email texts, 2) stem words and remove stop words, 3) vectorize the text and compute tf.idf scores.
+Then tf.ids scores for POIs are summarized and averaged.
+Finally, for each person a distance metric between its own scores and the POI average scores be computed.
+This new feature could be used as input to the pipeline.
+An extension would be to use different aggregation/averaging methods or to restrict the distance metrics to use only the N most important words used by the POIs (e.g. N=50, 200, 1000, ...).

+However, after spending a couple of hours parsing the emails, matching person and email names and aggregating the scores, I found that the `maildir/` only contains email from 20 persons out of 146 which form the data set.
+I found this disappointing, because the slides suggested to add more features and I believe the classification would benefit from these features, but there is simply not enough data.